 Important items to consider when transferring to Manhattan College include:

-- We do not have an application deadline for the fall 2013 semester; Manhattan College operates on a rolling admissions basis.
+- We do not have an application deadline for the spring 2014 semester; Manhattan College operates on a rolling admissions basis.

 - Interviews are not required, however, appointments may be made to speak about the application process with an admissions counselor online or by calling 718-862-7200.